Bangladesh: Government and politics

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Bangladesh performs in the low range on overall democratic measures, with particular weaknesses in political representation, including credible elections, inclusive suffrage and elected government.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Bangladesh performs in the low range on overall democratic measures, with particular weaknesses in political representation, including credible elections, inclusive suffrage and elected government.

 Administrative divisions

-Bangladesh is divided into eight administrative divisions, each named after their respective divisional headquarters: Barisal (officially Barishal), Chittagong (officially Chattogram), Dhaka, Khulna, Mymensingh, Rajshahi, Rangpur, and Sylhet.
+Bangladesh is divided into eight administrative divisions, each named after its headquarters: Barisal (officially Barishal), Chittagong (officially Chattogram), Dhaka, Khulna, Mymensingh, Rajshahi, Rangpur, and Sylhet.

 Divisions are subdivided into districts (zila).
-There are 64 districts in Bangladesh, each further subdivided into upazila (subdistricts) or thana.
-The area within each police station, except for those in metropolitan areas, is divided into several unions, with each union consisting of multiple villages.
+Bangladesh has 64 districts, each subdivided into upazila (subdistricts) or thana.
+The area within each police station, except for those in metropolitan areas, is divided into unions, with each union comprising multiple villages.
 In the metropolitan areas, police stations are divided into wards, further divided into mahallas.

-There are no elected officials at the divisional or district levels, and the administration is composed only of government officials.
+There are no elected officials at the divisional or district levels, and the administration comprises only government officials.
 Direct elections are held in each union (or ward) for a chairperson and several members.
-In 1997, a parliamentary act was passed to reserve three seats (out of 12) in every union for female candidates.
+In 1997, Parliament passed legislation reserving three seats (out of 12) in every union for women.